tomlum/ColorSwapDemo/README.md

-# ColorSwapDemo
+# ColorSwap Demo
 A simple color/palette swapping library for the LÖVE game engine using shaders.
-In the demo press space to switch between different colorSwaps of the same image file.

-Any image that is drawn that has certain sentinal colors will be swapped with new colors.

-First include colorSwap
+Any image that contains certain reserved color values can have those colors colorSwapped.
+If the image contains a shade of a reserved color, then colorSwap will also maintain the shading while swappping.
+In other words, the lightness and saturation will carry over from the original image, so long as the reserved hue is maintained.

+To use, first include colorSwap.

-Then call colorSwap.set(swapMap) to set which colors to swap. swapMap is a table of rgba color values (e.g. {1,0,0,1} for red)
+Then call colorSwap.send(swapMap) to set which colors to swap. swapMap is a table of rgba color values (e.g. {{200,102,233,255}, {0,255,0,100}})

-swapMap's first value will replace all red in the image or {255,0,0}
+swapMap's first value will replace all absolute red in the image i.e. a hue value of 0 or RGB values {0,0,0} -> {255,0,0} -> {255,255,255}
-swapMap's second value will replace all green in the image or {0,255,0}
+swapMap's second value will replace all absolute green in the image i.e. a hue value of 60 or RGB values {0,0,0} -> {0,255,0} -> {255,255,255}
-swapMap's third value will replace all blue in the image or {0,0,255}
+swapMap's third value will replace all absolute blue in the image i.e. a hue value of 120 or RGB values {0,0,0} -> {0,0,255} -> {255,255,255}
-swapMap's fourth value will replace all cyan in the image or {0,255,255}
+swapMap's fourth value will replace all absolute cyan in the image i.e. a hue value of 180 or RGB values {0,0,0} -> {0,255,255}  -> {255,255,255}
-swapMap's fifth value will replace all magenta in the image or {255,0,255}
+swapMap's fifth value will replace all absolute magenta in the image i.e. a hue value of 240 or RGB values {0,0,0} -> {255,0,255}  -> {255,255,255}
-swapMap's sixth value will replace all yellow in the image or {255,255,0}
+swapMap's sixth value will replace all absolute yellow in the image i.e. a hue value of 300 or RGB values {0,0,0} -> {255,255,0}  -> {255,255,255}

-If the image contains a shade of a color (e.g. dark red {100,0,0} dark cyan {0,120,120}) it will be shaded accordingly to the new color
+If any value in the table is nil, colorSwap will fill not swap its color, so you can make calls like colorSwap.send({255,0,255,255}) to only swap red or colorSwap.send(nil, nil, nil, {255,0,255,255}) to only swap cyan.

-Finally call colorSwap.swap() before drawing any images you want to swap.
+Finally call colorSwap.set() before drawing any images you want to swap, and then colorSwap.unset() to undo the shader for further draws.

-Calling colorSwap.finish() will stop swapping colors for any images draw below the call.